yoichio/public-documents/multiranges.md

-# Multi ranges explained
+# Limited multi ranges explained

 Chrome implements user selection as one [Range](https://www.w3.org/TR/dom/#range), which represents a range on a document.
-However, if user want to select contents intuitively by mouse/touch/keyboard on following cases, Chrome needs to represent the selection with not one Range.
+However, there are cases where user want to select contents which can not be represented with one Range.
+Chrome wants to offer such selection with less functionality thant what chrome offers with one Range.

 we need new APIs on [Selection API](https://www.w3.org/TR/selection-api/) to expose such selection for web author.

-## Scenarios
+## Cases
 ### Grid Layout
 Following code demostrate grid layout layouting reorder.
 ```html